wymeditor/wymeditor/docs/getting_started/setup.rst

 Source the WYMeditor Javascript
 ===============================

-Include the dependencies (e.g. ES5 shim and ES5 Sham)
-and ``wymeditor/jquery.wymeditor.min.js`` file
+Include the dependencies (e.g. jQuery, ES5 shim and ES5 Sham) and ``wymeditor/jquery.wymeditor.min.js`` file
 on your page.